Complete the following training within 30 days of your start date:

 New Employee Welcome

-In-person version for benefit eligible employees, description and registration information here.
-For all employees outside of Flagstaff, as well as new student workers, part time temps, graduate assistants, etc., please complete the online version: new employee orientation.
+For all new employees, including benefit eligible employees, student workers, part time temps, graduate assistants, etc., please complete the online version: new employee orientation.

 Harassment and Discrimination Prevention and Accommodating Disabilities trainings